24th May 2018

 Let us convince you why!

 Timber decking sub-frames need to be carefully installed, taking into account the irregularities of timber as a natural material.
-And with the increasingly frequent issue of depth restrictions in decking installations, timber bearer sizes are being reduced to enable the decking surface to be low enough, causing ‘bouncy’ walking surfaces with the additional risk of the timber bearers breaking under stress.
+With the increasingly frequent issue of depth restrictions in decking installations, timber bearer sizes are being reduced to enable the decking surface to be low enough, causing ‘bouncy’ walking surfaces with the additional risk of the timber bearers breaking under stress.

 There is a common misconception that aluminium is harder to work with than timber.
 However, this isn’t true.
 Provided you have a chop saw with an aluminium blade, aluminium decking joists can be cut to size, with the familiar ease and speed of timber.